• boundaries.study

 Your answers will be recorded and then transcribed for analysis.
 All information collected will be processed ensuring that no unauthorised person can access it.
 The results will be synthesised for publications in scientific journals, presented at international conferences, and in an anthology aimed for the medical profession, medical students, and government bodies.
 No information or opinions in publications will be traceable to any single individual.

 The principal research entity, the University of Gothenburg, is responsible for your personal data.
 In accordance with the EU's data protection regulation (GDPR), you have the right to access any information about you that is handled as part of the study free of charge, and, if necessary, have any errors corrected.
 You can also request that information about you be deleted, or that the processing of your personal data be restricted.
 However, the right to erasure and to limit the processing of personal data does not apply if the data is deemed necessary for the research.
 If you want to access the data, please contact the lead researcher responsible for the project (see below).
 The Data Protection Officer can be reached at dataskyddsombud@gu.se.
 If you are dissatisfied with the way your personal data is processed, you have the right to file a complaint with the Swedish Authority for Privacy Protection as the supervisory authority.
+The research programme has been approved by the Swedish Ethical Review Authority, Ref. no. 2024-03257-01/2026-02240-02 E-mail: registrant@etikprovning.se.

 Your participation is entirely voluntary